Battle of Sanaa (2014): Background

 Zaydi Muslims loyal to Abdul-Malik al-Houthi, a powerful tribal leader from the northern Saada Governorate, participated in the Yemeni Revolution in 2011 and 2012.
 However, the Houthis also clashed with Islamists from Yemen's Islah party, with sporadic and sometimes intense fighting in the northern village of Dammaj, as well as several neighboring governorates.
 In January 2014, the Yemeni government began evacuating Wahhabi residents from Saada Governorate, handing victory in the region to the Houthis.
-The Houthi insurgents pressed their advantage, seizing control of 'Amran in a bloody battle with Islah Party-aligned jihadists loyal to General Ali Mohsen al-Ahmar and entering the Sana'a Governorate by July.
+The Houthi insurgents pressed their advantage, seizing control of 'Amran in a bloody battle with Islah Party-aligned jihadists loyal to General Ali Mohsen al-Ahmar and entering the Sanaa Governorate by July.

-In August, the Houthis began holding mass demonstrations in Sana'a, pressuring President Abd Rabbuh Mansur Hadi to reverse a cut to fuel subsidies and calling on the government to step down.
+In August, the Houthis began holding mass demonstrations in Sanaa, pressuring President Abd Rabbuh Mansur Hadi to reverse a cut to fuel subsidies and calling on the government to step down.
 Representatives of the group met with government officials in an attempt to find a solution to the standoff, but the Houthis rejected the government's concessions as insufficient.

-On 9 September, Houthi protesters in northwest Sana'a were fired upon by security forces as they marched on the cabinet office.
+On 9 September, Houthi protesters in northwest Sanaa were fired upon by security forces as they marched on the cabinet office.
 Seven were killed.

 Battle

-Houthis storm Sana'a
+Houthis storm Sanaa

-Fighting broke out between the Houthis and army units in northwest Sana'a on 16 September and continued into the following day.
+Fighting broke out between the Houthis and army units in northwest Sanaa on 16 September and continued into the following day.

-On 18 September, fighting claimed 40 lives in the district where Yemen TV, the state broadcast station, is located in northern Sana'a.
+On 18 September, fighting claimed 40 lives in the district where Yemen TV, the state broadcast station, is located in northern Sanaa.
 The Houthis and loyalists of the Islah Party, both heavily armed, fought over the neighbourhood.
 The Houthis also reportedly attacked an army position, escalating the conflict further.
-Flights into and out of Sana'a International Airport were suspended.
+Flights into and out of Sanaa International Airport were suspended.

-Houthi fighters attacked Sana'a in earnest on 19 September, shelling the state television station and clashing with both government forces and Sunni militias.
+Houthi fighters attacked Sanaa in earnest on 19 September, shelling the state television station and clashing with both government forces and Sunni militias.
 The Houthis took Saddeq Hill, overlooking Al-Iman University and the military headquarters of General Ali Mohsen al-Ahmar.
 They also fired on a military aircraft, although it was unclear if they succeeded in forcing it down.
 More than 60 were killed in clashes on 19 September.
 President Abd Rabbuh Mansur Hadi met with the ambassadors of G10 states and called the Houthi attack an "attempted coup" against his government.
 UN envoy Jamal Benomar urged a peaceful end to the fighting.